From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 - Area: 65 sq. km (25 sq. mi)

-At just over 300K inhabitants, the dynamic city of Nantes is FrFrance’sth most populated city.
+At just over 300K inhabitants, the dynamic city of Nantes is France’s most populated city.
 Located in the Upper Brittany region of western France on the Loire River, an hour from the Atlantic Ocean and about a 3-hour train ride from Paris.

 PRONUNCIATION:

 The pronunciation of “Nantes” can be tricky due to the silent final “s.”
-Nantes is often mispronounced as “Nants,” like ants, instead of the correct “Nawnt” like in the word “jaunt.”
+Nantes is often mispronounced as “Nants,” like ants, instead of the correct “Nawnt,” like in the word “jaunt.”

-LIVE IN NANTES:
+LIVING IN NANTES:

-VISIT NANTES:
+VISITING NANTES:

-The main sights include the cathedral, the castle of the Dukes of Brittany “Château des Ducs de Bretagne,” where the Dukes of Brittany once lived.
+The main sights include the cathedral, the castle of the Dukes of Brittany, and “Château des Ducs de Bretagne,” where the Dukes of Brittany once lived.
 The Machines of the Isle is a touristic, cultural and artistic steampunk wonderland in the old warehouses of the former shipyards where you can take a ride on the Great Elephant, a 12-metre high mechanical elephant or jump on the carousel and ride one of the Jules Verne style creatures.

-7. Montpellier [MOAN-PUL-YAY] France’seventh largest city
+7. Montpellier [moan-pul-YAY ] France’seventh largest city

 You’ll love Montpellier if you like a big city with a small-town feel and a vibrant young population.